MrSwitch/hello.js/README.md

 	</tbody>
 </table>

-Its good practice to limit the use of scopes and also to make users aware of why your app needs certain privilieges.
+It's good practice to limit the use of scopes and also to make users aware of why your app needs certain privilieges.
 Try to update the permissions as a user delves further into your app.
-For example: If the user would like to share a link with a friend; Include a button which the user has to click to trigger the hello.login with the 'friends' scope, and then the handler triggers the API call after authorisation.
+For example: If the user would like to share a link with a friend, include a button that the user has to click to trigger the hello.login with the 'friends' scope, and then the handler triggers the API call after authorisation.

 ## Error handling